2019 WWE Draft: 2019 draft rules

-Drafting pool
+Selections

 The drafting pool was divided between the broadcasts of both shows, with up to 30 picks allotted on SmackDown and 41 on Raw.
 Any remaining picks from the respective draft pools were announced on WWE's website.
 Undrafted wrestlers (those not selected on the shows or announced via WWE.com) immediately became free agents and could sign with the brand of their choosing.

 SmackDown (October 11)

 There were four rounds of draft picks during Night 1 of the 2019 draft.
 WWE's Chief Brand Officer (CBO) Stephanie McMahon announced the draft picks for each round.
 Representing Raw, Universal Champion Seth Rollins' disqualification win over SmackDown's representative, Roman Reigns, earned Raw the first draft pick of the night.

 Night 1 supplementary picks

 Eight additional picks were announced on WWE's website on October 13.
 Except for Apollo Crews, who was slated to be a part of the Night 2 pool, all wrestlers selected had initially gone undrafted during Night 1.